anyshake/homepage/docs/AnyShake Observer/Configuration/miniseed.md

 ### lifecycle

  - Type: `int`
- - Description: MiniSEED file lifecycle, in days
+ - Description: MiniSEED file lifecycle, in days.
+Set to 0 to disable

 ## Example